How to stop being addicted to a smartphone

 Remember that the addiction takes place when there are problems in your life.
 If you live a full life, if you have proper ways to overcome difficulties like communication with your nearest and dearest, you’re less likely to develop an addiction.
 So the lasting fix to become less addicted to your phone is not about the phone itself.
 It is more about the change of the priorities and dedicating more time to people around you.

-How to help your child deal
+How to help your child deal with smartphone addiction?

 As a parent, I know for myself how much easier it is to let my kids play on the devices than take them out to the park to play on the swings.
 Yet you still struggle sometimes to get the kids outside.
 Once the kids are outside they have a great time and come back more content and settled, whereas an afternoon on devices often leads to petty arguments and grumpiness.
 The hardest thing is prising them off their devices to get them out in the first place.